-Management of the vector glassy-winged sharpshooter (GWSS) and Pierce's disease (PD) is contingent on the availability of efficient field-sampling methods.
+Management of the vector GWSS and Pierce's Disease is contingent on the availability of efficient field-sampling methods.
 This proposal aimed to improve upon the current monitoring methods.
 GWSS behavior in response to various types of traps in combination with host plants and other factors with potential to increase trap efficiency were investigated.
 Current trapping relies on use of the yellow Seabright trap which is flat with two sides covered with stickem to capture the insects.
 The trap attracts in two directions and has a total yellow attraction area of 653.8 cm2 and a trapping surface area (stickem covered) of 409.4 cm2.
-We have found that a yellow cylinder (tube) trap 7.6 × 30.5 cm (3 × 12 in, 730 cm2 area) that samples in all directions (360^{0}) usually improves trap capture rate by two-four times for males and somewhat less for females.
+We have found that a yellow cylinder (tube) trap 7.6×30.5 cm $(3 \times 12 \text{ in}, 730 \text{ cm}^2 \text{ area})$ that samples in all directions (360^0) usually improves trap capture rate by 2-4 times for males and somewhat less for females.
 We have used Glidden Alkyd Industrial Enamel 4540, Safety Yellow, as the standard color and TangletrapTM (Gemplers.com) as the standard sticky substance.
 Trap capture efficiency is inversely proportional to the distance from a host plant.
 GWSS respond to other leafhoppers when searching for and landing on a host plant and apparently in response to traps.
 Adding a leafhopper or model of a leafhopper to a trap can increase trap catch by 20-50% under low vector populations.
 Trap capture efficiency does not correlate well to leafhopper numbers found on host plants with the exception of within large blocks of citrus (Castle and Naranjo 2008), and may be inversely related on host plants with high nutritional quality such as crape myrtle when the plant is at peak quality with respect to xylem nutrients.